 Denials of vendor authorization and permanent disqualifications are effective on the date of receipt of the notice of the adverse action, at which time the vendor stamp will be discontinued.
 All other adverse actions against a vendor are effective fifteen days after the date of the notice of the adverse action.
-For those adverse actions resulting in disqualification (other than denials of vendor authorization and permanent disqualifications), processing of eWIC transactions shall be discontinued fifteen days after the date of the notice of the adverse action.
-Any eWIC transactions submitted for payment after fifteen days of the date of the notice of the adverse action will not be paid.
+For those adverse actions resulting in disqualification (other than denials of vendor authorization and permanent disqualifications), use of the vendor stamp shall be discontinued fifteen days after the date of the notice of the adverse action.
+Any food instruments submitted for payment after fifteen days of the date of the notice of the adverse action will not be paid.
 All adverse actions shall remain in effect during the administrative review process.